Barton Hill, Bristol: Geology

-The solid geology of Barton Hill is Triassic Redcliffe Sandstone.
+The solid geology of Barton Hill is Triassic Redcliffe sandstone.

 History

 Barton was a manor just outside Bristol mentioned in the Domesday Book as Bertune apud Bristov, and later in 1220 as Berton Bristoll.
 In Saxon and early Norman times the manor was held by the king, and was known as Barton Regis.
 The manor gave its name to Barton Regis Hundred, the hundred.
 Sloping ground at the southern end of the hundred, leading down to St Philip's Marsh, became known as Barton Hill.

 The Great Western Cotton Factory on Great Western Lane was designed by Isambard Kingdom Brunel in the early 19th century.
 Great Western Cotton factory opened in 1838 and closed in 1925.
 From a plan of 1839 the sheds are seen to have contained up to 1600 looms.
 The main spinning mill was demolished in 1968.

 After World War 2, many homes in Barton Hill, Lawrence Hill, Easton and St. Paul's were destroyed due to being bombed.
 A large housing estate was built in the area during the 1950s and 1960s to house many of the homeless residents of inner city Bristol.
 Nine tower blocks and two blocks of maisonettes were constructed during this period of time.
+The oldest of these, Barton House, opened on 23 July 1958 and is the oldest tower block in Bristol.
 Many residents of this area and other inner city Bristol areas could not all be housed in these estates and had to be moved to other newly built larger outlying estates such as Southmead, Lawrence Weston, Knowle West and Hartcliffe.

+Barton House evacuation

+In November 2023, residents were evacuated from Barton House after a major structural fault was discovered.
+Bristol City Council said that Barton House was not constructed according to plans and that issues were found with its concrete sections, with the evacuation a precaution to allow for more in depth surveys of the structure.
+Residents complained that they did not receive enough support following the short-notice evacuation, and held a protest at Bristol City Hall.